California solar tax credits and incentives - the complete guide (2020 edition)

 This program offers an upfront cash incentive of $0.25 per installed Watt.
 This means that if, for example, you install a 6 kilowatt system (about solar panels), you can be eligible for a rebate of $1,500.

-That’s a pretty sweet deal, but unfortunately that means the program is very popular.
-At the moment, the program for fiscal year 2019-2020 hasn’t hit the budget cap, but in the past the program has been fully subscribed.
+That’s a pretty sweet deal, but unfortunately that means the program is very popular, and in some years the program has been fully subscribed.
 This means that if you’re a Glendale homeowner who is thinking of going solar, the sooner you get started the better.
 The program is first-come, first-served.

 Key things to know about this program: